3D-Wizards-Inc/3D-Wizards-Inc.github.io/index.md

 ## Approaches

-There's many customer service processes in our company that I think could be streamlined, improved, or introduced with this website.
-Here are a few of my goals and hopes as well as their implementation.
+Our implementations have gone very smoothly.
+At the moment our site could absolutely be used to improve the productivity of the real 3D Wizards buisness.
+We will actually be making the whole site more practically usable in the near future but most of the features work well and as we had hoped.

 ### Online Store

 - Potential customers should be able to browse a wide variety of our products.
 - Customers should be able to add items to their cart and checkout.
 - Even just sending us the requests this way would drastically improve productivity but a stretch goal would be to actually process payments through the web application instead of in person on delivery.
-- In-Store pick-up and Shipping will be options which will have different check out prompts.

 ### Custom Orders

-- We will design a graphical interface to choose specific custom colors/filament materials for different parts of the 3D model.
+- We designed a graphical interface to choose specific custom colors/filament materials for different parts of the 3D model.
-- There will also be another option to upload a 3D file of the customer's choosing along with material instructions as a requisition.
-- There should be a cost and wait time estimator even if it's not entirely accurate at first before proper implementation.

 ### Business Collaboration

-- We will also create a request form for businesses to reach out for a more involved partnership and longer-term business deal.
-- Should allow for uploading images and a proposition.
+- We have options for how we can collaborate and how a business can move forward with working with us.

 ## Use Cases